 In Our Clinic

-Attending physicians are board-certified neurologists responsible for treating a patient’s movement disorders.
-The movement disorders physicians at MDC have all completed sub-specialty fellowship training.
+Attending physicians are board-certified neurologists responsible for treating a patient’s neurologic movement disorder.
+They movement disorders physicians at MDC have all completed sub-speciality training.
 Additionally, they help train future neurologists and movement disorders specialists, such as residents and fellows.

 Fellows are licensed doctors who have completed their medical education and neurological training.
-Instead of going straight into practice, they have chosen to complete an additional one or two years of training to become specialists in a more specific area.
+Instead of going straight into practice, they have chosen to complete an additional one or two years of training to become experts in a specialized field within neurology.

-Advanced Practice Providers (APPs) are nurse practitioners (NP) and physician assistants who have completed their medical education at an accredited university.
+Advanced Practice Providers (APP) are nurse practitioners (NP) or physician assistants (PA) who have completed their medical education at an accredited university.
 They are state-licensed and board-certified.
-APPs are supervised by an attending physician, although you may not see the physician at your visit.
+APPs are supervised by an attending physician, although you may not see the physician at your visit with an APP.
 They can provide most of the same services as a physician.

 Nurses assist doctors and APPs in providing care to patients.
 They help educate and monitor patients and can assist with medications.
 Nurses complete at least two years of formal education and are state-licensed and board-certified.

-Medical Assistants (MAs) support the movement disorders providers by performing administrative and clinical tasks.
+Medical Assistants (MA) support the movement disorders providers by performing administrative and clinical tasks.
 These can include taking patients’ weight or drawing blood.
 They obtain certification through an accredited college program.

-Residents are trainees who have completed medical school and have earned their degrees (e.d.
-MD or DO).
-This “residency” is required before being able to obtain a license to practice medicine.
+Residents are trainees who have completed medical school and have earned their degrees (MD or DO).
+They are then required to complete an accredited residency program before being able to obtain a license to practice medicine.
 UCH is an academic teaching hospital.
-Therefore, training residents is part of our commitment.
+Therefore, training residents is a par of our commitment.

 Movement Disorders Providers